risingwavelabs/risingwave-docs/docs/Introduction.md

 ---

 RisingWave is a cloud-native streaming database that uses SQL as the interface.
 It is designed to reduce the complexity and cost of building real-time applications.
-RisingWave consumes streaming data, performs continuous queries, and updates results dynamically.
+RisingWave consumes streaming data, performs incremental computations when new data come in, and updates results dynamically.
 As a database system, RisingWave maintains results in its own storage so that users can access data efficiently.
+You can sink data from RisingWave to an external stream for storage or additional processing.

 RisingWave accepts data from sources like Apache Kafka, Apache Pulsar, Amazon Kinesis, Redpanda, and materialized CDC sources.
+It supports outputing data to Kafka streams.

 <img
   src={require('./images/archi_simple.png').default}